 One of the license agreements requires the Company to pay an annual license fee of \$12,500 and, beginning January 1, 2012, requires the Company to pay an annual minimum royalty of \$100,000 until the Company has a product using the technology approved and available for commercial sale in the United States.
 This license also requires payments upon the Company's achievement of certain milestones.
 Unless terminated pursuant to the license agreement, this license will expire 12 years after the date of the first commercial sale of a product containing the licensed technology.
-We currently have accrued approximately \$345,000 under this agreement as of June 30, 2014.
-Subsequent to June 30, 2014, this agreement was amended.
-(See Note 12.).
+On July 7, 2014, the Company and the Licensor entered into an amendment of the license agreement, whereby the parties agreed to eliminate the past and future minimum royalty provisions and related obligations in exchange for the increase of certain future milestone payments, as well as the issuance of 15,036 shares of our common stock to the licensor.
+The Company extinguished \$240,000, net of the fair value of the stock consideration received, in the three months ended September 30, 2014.